-22. STATE FAIR: Architectural Block Construction exhibits may be checked out for use in a Kansas State Fair 4-H demonstration or 4-H illustrated talk with prior permission.
-For permission, check with the superintendent or the information desk in 4-H Centennial Hall.
-The exhibit must be returned to display immediately after the demonstration/illustrated talk or the exhibit will be disqualified.
+14. Posters, Notebooks, and Display Boards may be checked out for use in a Kansas State Fair 4-H demonstration or illustrated talk with prior permission.
+For permission, check with the superintendent(s).
+The exhibit must be returned to display immediately after the demonstration/illustrated talk, or the exhibit will be disqualified.